IMAU-oceans/POP_on_gpus_snellius/README.md

 # POP_on_gpus_snellius
+This project is a cooperation between the Institute for Marine and Atmospheric Research (IMAU) at Utrecht University and SURFsara in Amsterdam.
-Project in which we will try to improve the performance of POP by running the most compute intensive kernels on  accelerators (GPUs).
+It is our goal to improve the performance of ocean model POP by running the most compute intensive kernels on  accelerators (GPUs).